reasv/mitsuba/readme.md

 Mitsuba does not support "ghost posting" as it's not an imageboard engine.
 This could be supported in the future with some work (mostly on the front-end) but it requires actual administration tools and an accounts system, neither of which are actually present.
 What few options Mitsuba has are set through the CLI.

+## Features
+- Very quick and easy to set up
+- Few dependencies, just Postgresql for now.
+- Extremely lightweight, can run on a very small VPS.
+- Fully integrated, archiving boards, serving them through a JSON API and Web UI all in one.
+- Easy administration with a few CLI commands
+- Configurable rate limiter
+- Optional full image download setting per-board
+- Web UI has a field that lets you jump to any post by typing its ID and selecting the board

+There are some important features missing:
+- No "ghost posting" or posting of any kind.
+Read only archive.
+- No full text search, or any search really.
+Can only get to a post or thread from the ID.
+We want to have search eventually.
+- No admin UI, CLI only (but there are few things to change anyways)
+- No administration tools to delete individual posts or images (but you can safely delete an image file from the folder if necessary)
+- No account system whatsoever (however this also makes it inherently secure)
+- No tools to delete a board's posts or images if you don't want to have them anymore (This is a planned feature, for now you could just run one instance per board)

 ## Dependencies
 You need to have Postgresql running on your system, the client libraries must be available on your path.